mrtillman/counter-culture.auth/README.md

 ## License
 [MIT](https://github.com/mrtillman/counter-culture.secure/blob/master/LICENSE.md)

+---

-<p align="center">Don't write code.
-After all the code that you don't write is the easiest to produce, debug, and maintain. ~Steve Oualline</p>
+<h6 align="center">Don't write code.
+After all the code that you don't write is the easiest to produce, debug, and maintain. ~Steve Oualline</h6>

+---